Joshua Kimmich: 2017–20

-Kimmich played in the 2017 DFL-Supercup and won the title as Bayern defeated their arch-rival Borussia Dortmund on 5–4 penalties after the extra time ended 2–2.
+After Philipp Lahm's retirement, Kimmich took over his position and began playing as a right-back.
+He played in the 2017 DFL-Supercup and won the title as Bayern defeated their arch-rival Borussia Dortmund on 5–4 penalties after the extra time ended 2–2.
 On 16 September, he provided overall three assists to Thomas Müller, Arjen Robben and Robert Lewandowski's goals to defeat 1.
 FSV Mainz 05 with a 4–0 victory.
 On 9 March 2018, Kimmich signed a three-year contract extension which lasts until 30 June 2023.
 He managed to score each goal in both the first and second leg in the Champions League semi-final tie against Real Madrid, but his side were knocked out from the competition on 4–3 aggregate.
 Kimmich finished the 2017–18 season with six goals and seventeen assists in 47 appearances.

 On 12 August, Kimmich started the 2018–19 season by playing in the German Super Cup and also won the title as his side defeated Eintracht Frankfurt with a 5–0 victory.
 The following week, on 18 August 2018, Kimmich played in the 1–0 win against SV Drochtersen/Assel in the first round of the German Cup.
 Kimmich played in the opening match of the Bundesliga season against 1899 Hoffenheim on 24 August 2018.
 Bayern won the match 3–1.
 Kimmich's first goal of the season came against Hannover 96 on 15 December 2018.
 He made his 100th league appearance for the club on 9 February 2019 during a 3–1 win over rivals, Schalke.

 Kimmich played every single minute in all 34 matches in the Bundesliga.
 In those 34 matches, Kimmich scored two goals and finished second in the league with 13 assists.
 On 14 August 2020, Kimmich scored one goal and provided an assist in an 8–2 win over Barcelona in the 2019–20 UEFA Champions League quarter-final.
 On 23 August 2020, Kimmich made an important assist for the winning goal against Paris Saint-Germain by Kingsley Coman in the final, to be his first Champions League title along with his teammate Serge Gnabry, another VfB Stuttgart academy product.